 But I’m so afraid that, one day, I’m just going to be unable to do anything.
 If there’s a death in the family, will depression crush me so hard I’m not good for anything?
 What if my body becomes more and more broken by an illness my doctor didn’t even want to talk to me about since there isn’t a diagnostic test for it?
 I’m so grateful that I have work that I can do at my own pace, on my own schedule, in my own home, because I’m good at it and it pays well enough that I don’t need to put in the full time hours that my body and brain can’t handle anymore.
 What happens if I can’t do even this much anymore, though?
 Instead of stiff legs that have me walking at a glacial pace and taking the stairs one at a time, what happens if the tenderness in the skin and muscles of my arms gets so strong and so persistent that I can’t type or use my mouse?
 (I can’t even fathom letting my clients down.
 I’d have to hire someone to help with the editing, and even with my email.)
 What if the exhaustion gets so bad I actually end up bedridden, like so many others who have CFS?
 Oh God, what if I can’t drive anymore, and I have to depend on Tom or others to take me anywhere?

 I know this is all hypothetical.
 But I feel like I’m losing dominion over my body little by little as time goes on.
 I mean, I used to be able to kick my leg as high as Tom’s head.
 Now I can’t even bend my knees to pick something up of the floor sometimes.
-I think of women I respect, like Anissa and Erin, who have had to cope with bodies that just don’t work like they used to.
+I think of women I respect, like Anissa (RIP) and Erin (who I’m no longer friends with), who have had to cope with bodies that just don’t work like they used to.
 I hope that I can have their sort of courage to keep on keeping on if things go as badly as I fear they might.
 It’s not like we get a choice to suddenly be healthy again.